AssetOverflow/agent-os/README.md

 Use it with:

-✅ Claude Code, Cursor, or any other AI coding tool.
+✅ Claude Code, OpenAI Codex, Cursor, or any other AI coding tool.

 ✅ New products or established codebases.